rilian/crystal-playground/README.md

 or

-In one terminal tab `crystal build http-server.cr && ./http-server` In another tab `crystal build http-client.cr && ./http-client`
+In one terminal tab `crystal build http-server.cr --release && ./http-server` In another tab `crystal build http-client.cr --release && ./http-client`